A Neuromodulable Current-Mode Silicon Neuron for Robust and Adaptive Neuromorphic Systems: The mixed-feedback neuron circuit

 The two nonlinear sigmoids $\mathcal S_f(I_{f};I_{\text{G}_f})$ and $\mathcal S_s(I_{s};I_{\text{G}_s})$ in the neuron model are implemented using a custom current-mode subthreshold circuit, shown in \cref{fig:sigmoid_circuit}.
 This design combines a simple comparator with diode-connected transistors and a gain branch to produce a fully tunable sigmoidal current-to-current relationship.
-Three bias voltages (associated to bias currents through the standard subthreshold equation of NFETS in the saturation regime $I_b = I_0e^\frac{\kappa V_b}{U_T}$) independently provide full control over the sigmoid input-output characteristic. $V_\text{thr}$ sets the input threshold current $I_\text{thr}$ at which the circuit starts outputting current; $V_\text{lin}$ controls the size of the input current range over which the sigmoidal output is monotonically increasing and roughly linear; and $V_\text{G}$ sets the maximum output current $I_\text{G}$.
+Three bias voltages (associated with bias currents through the standard subthreshold equation of NFETS in the saturation regime $I_b = I_0e^\frac{\kappa V_b}{U_T}$) independently provide full control over the sigmoid input-output characteristic. $V_\text{thr}$ sets the input threshold current $I_\text{thr}$ at which the circuit starts to output current; $V_\text{lin}$ controls the size of the input current range over which the sigmoidal output is monotonically increasing and roughly linear; and $V_\text{G}$ sets the maximum output current $I_\text{G}$.
 The effect of these three bias currents is illustrated in~\cref{fig:sigmoid_response}.
-The result is a compact, low-power, and easily tunable current-mode sigmoid function, well suited for designing neuromorphic circuits with nonlinear feedback dynamics.
+The result is a compact, low-power, and easily tunable current-mode sigmoid function, well-suited for designing neuromorphic circuits with nonlinear feedback dynamics.
+Mathematical developments proving the sigmoidal shape of the input-output relationship of the circuit are shown in Appendix~\ref{sigmoidappendix}.

 The circuit shown in~\cref{fig:sigmoid_circuit} also includes a gain modulation subcircuit that implements the positive feedback inactivation dynamics described in~\cref{subsec:modelintro}.
 The inactivation current $I_\text{mod}$ is subtracted from the baseline gain current $I_{\text{G},0}$ using current mirrors, such that the effective gain bias voltage $V_\text{G}$ fed to the sigmoid gain branch produces a gain current $I_\text{G}(t) = I_{\text{G},0} - I_\text{mod}(t)$.